enso-org/tutorial_trams/README.md

 In this tutorial you will:

-- Read a data file containig JSON from your local machine.
+- Read a data file containing JSON from your local machine.
 - Parse the JSON to access and search the objects by property names.
 - Clean and filter the data.
 - Visualize the data in tables and maps.

 ## Prerequisites

-It is recommended that you follow the [Enso 101](https://github.com/enso_org/tutorial_101) tutorial before attempting this example.
+- It is recommended that you follow the [Enso 101](https://github.com/enso_org/tutorial_101) tutorial before attempting this example.

 ## Using these project files